 This is where I am right now.
 I’ve written a decent amount of code before, but I’ve done more or less zero reverse engineering of network protocols.
 Furthermore, there aren’t a lot of resources.
 It’s definitely been done before - examples include instant messaging protocols such as Yahoo, Oscar (which AIM and ICQ now use), and MSN.
 However, these focus on describing the protocols themselves, not the methodologies used to reverse engineer them.
 If you know of good resources on reverse engineering network protocols, or you’d like to help, let me know!

 As an aside, I got sidetracked from the reverse engineering one day, and wrote an implementation of the PNRP multi-level cache.
 You can download the code and a unit test.
-(The multi-level cache is specifically covered by their patent, but this code isn’t in the context of name resolution, so I’m not too worried. :P)
+(Amusingly, the multi-level cache is specifically covered by their patent.
+YOLO!)

 Finally, this usually is (and should be) legal.
 Reverse engineering is expressly permitted under the right of “fair use” established by copyright law.
 Recent rulings have eroded this right with respect to software; specifically, they have held that software publishers can withhold this right in “shrinkwrap” or click-through licenses.
 I don’t know if Microsoft’s license for Windows P2P forbids reverse engineering, but I’m not inclined to find out.